-For over a year Grindal lived among the Sisala people of northern Ghana, and it was then and there that he witnessed a person being raised from the dead.
+For over the period of a year Grindal lived among the Sisala people of northern Ghana.
+It was during his research where he says he witnessed a man being raised from the dead.
 The person raised, by the name of Ali, was a highly respected drummer in the tribe.
 A few days after Ali’s death, Grindal was invited to witness the burial ritual.
 He traveled five miles to the village and entered the compound where the corpse was prepared.
 According to Grindal, “the corpse was already putrid and oozing juices.
 An old woman was sitting next to the dead man with a fan even though the corpse had been washed about three hours earlier.
 The stench in the room was horrible” (3).

 The burial ritual began the following day near midnight.
 Ali had been dead for three to four days and his corpse was seated upright against the wall where a group of singers began to dance around it.
 Grindal explains that he “saw the corpse jolt, and occasionally pulsating.
 The corpse, shaken by spasms, then rose to its feet spinning and dancing in a frenzy.
 As I watched, convulsions in the pit of my stomach tied not only my eyes but my whole being into this vortex of power.
 The corpse picked up the drumsticks and began to play.
 After a while the corpse was once again sitting against the left wall of the compound.
 In conclusion, I can say with intuitive certainty, that on the night of 23 October 1967 I witnessed the raising of the dead.
 This experience was real and was seen as such by those who sat to my right in the divination place.
 It was although everybody present simultaneously touched a live wire.
 No words were said, indeed, what could be said?”
 (4)